Richard James (tailor): History

-One early supporter of Richard James, however, was established British couturier Hardy Amies who had opened his business on Savile Row in 1946.
-"Sir Hardy Amies was marvellous," recalled James.
-"I well recall his chauffeur-driven car pulling up outside Richard James and Sir Hardy emerging like Lady Bracknell.
-He'd cast a lugubrious eye over the bright pink and acid green jackets in our window before shaking his head at us in mock disbelief.
-And then he smiled."

 Richard James now has two shops on Savile Row, one of which is home to its bespoke and made-to-measure tailoring, and a flagship store in New York.
-Bespoke suits start at £4,500 inclusive of VAT.
-The company's ready-to-wear collections are also sold worldwide through stockists such as Harrods, Selfridges, Bloomingdales, Barneys New York and Lane Crawford.
+The company's ready-to-wear collections are also sold worldwide through stockists such as Harrods and Selfridges.

 House style

 Richard James's tailoring has always centred on what has become known in the style press as its 'modern classic' style: one or two-button single-breasted suits with slightly longer, more waisted jackets, incorporating deep side vents and a slightly higher armhole to give a slim, definitive silhouette.

-The overall design philosophy is to produce classic clothing, but to push the barriers through experimenting with fabrics and making bold use of pattern and, particularly, colour.
+The overall design philosophy is to produce classic clothing while experimenting with fabrics and making bold use of pattern and colour.
 The British fashion writer and academic Colin McDowell has described James as being 'the best colourist working in menswear in London today'.

 Collaborations

-Throughout its history, Richard James has collaborated on a number of collaborations with a diverse number of companies and individuals, including SpongeBob SquarePants, Elton John, Spencer Tunick (picture, right), Condor Cycles, Umbro and Tretorn.
+Throughout its history, Richard James has collaborated with a number of brands and individuals, including SpongeBob SquarePants, Elton John, Spencer Tunick, Condor Cycles, Umbro, Tretorn and Mango.